mashablair/JS-practice/README.md

 # JS-practice
 This is my practice file as I learn JavaScript on SoloLearn.com.

-See my notes.txt file for the class notes.
+See my Class-notes-js.txt file for the class notes.